mina-tang/RecipeForSuccess/index.md

 ## Does the Genre Change the Game?
 Let’s Find Out!
 --> talk about the distribution of genres, and then do these studies but by genre

-## Box Office Hit or Critic’s Darling?
+## Box Office Hit or Critics' Darling?
 Can a Movie Have It All?
 --> to be good or to be successful

 ## The Final Cut: What Did We Uncover?